NIKHILMPM/full-stack_chatApp/DEVOPS.md

 10. **GitOps Deployment via ArgoCD**
     Since ArgoCD continuously monitors the repository, it detects the manifest change and automatically **synchronizes the Kubernetes cluster**, deploying the new container image.

-This pipeline creates an **efficient DevSecOps workflow**, ensuring that every change goes through **code analysis, vulnerability scanning, containerization, and automated Kubernetes deployment**.
+This pipeline creates an efficient DevSecOps workflow, ensuring that every change goes through code analysis, vulnerability scanning, containerization, and automated Kubernetes deployment.
 ---

 # 5. DevSecOps Security Scanning